 Move over, goosebumps, we’re more worried about chicken skin.
-(And no, we’re not talking about actual chickens.)

 It starts when you notice a rough patch of skin on your arm, or maybe an outcropping of scratchy bumps across your thigh.
 You write it off as body acne or a rash...but it just won’t go away.

-KP is essentially a plugged pore (or sometimes, dozens of them).
+Keratosis pilaris is essentially a plugged pore (or sometimes, dozens of them).
 This blockage occurs at the surface level of your skin, where a hard knot of excess keratin forms in the mouth of the pore.

 Keratin is a natural protein that usually helps protect your skin.
 But in the case of keratosis pilaris, these scaly plugs end up giving your skin a rough, bumpy texture.
-Hence, KP’s slightly goofy alias: chicken skin.
+Hence, KP’s slightly goofy alias: is chicken skin.

-Though often confused with acne — the bumps can resemble tiny pimples — they definitely aren’t the same.
+Though often confused with acne — the bumps can resemble tiny pimples — they aren’t the same.
 Unlike acne, KP usually isn’t accompanied by swelling or inflammation and doesn’t involve any nasty bacteria.

-Trying to identify your mystery bumps?
 Here are the signs that may indicate keratosis pilaris:

-Pro tip: because keratosis pilaris occurs in your hair follicles, it will not appear on the pore-free soles of your feet or palms of your hands.
+Pro tip: Because keratosis pilaris occurs in your hair follicles, it will not appear on the pore-free soles of your feet or palms of your hands.
 If you see bumps there, it’s not KP!